Qubav/NATO_alphabet/README.md

-### NATO alphabet
+### NATO Alphabet

-Program takes a word and baesd on it it creates list with NATO phonetic alphabet clear code words.\
+The program takes a word and, based on it, creates a list with NATO phonetic alphabet code words.
+This exercise demonstrates the usage of Python list comprehensions and dictionary comprehensions.

 For example:

 ![image](https://github.com/Qubav/NATO_alphabet/assets/124883831/1f684e3e-71f5-4831-a7e8-f7acc3f3dcd6)